Queuni/Match3-Core/README.md

 - Refactor config loading into a separate module for better testability

 - Implement a simple metrics endpoint for Prometheus scraping

+- Handle edge case when the response body is empty but status is 200